German Farmers Protest Suffocating Policies

 Nine colleagues and I drove three tractors from our farm to the famous Brandenburg Gate in Berlin.
 We joined thousands of others in the German capital and around the nation.
 Our goal is to call attention to our plight—and to make sure that the voice of farmers is finally heard in the corridors of power and among the public.

-We’d much rather be back on our farm, producing the food that Germans need.
-For us, that means milking nearly 1,000 dairy cows and feeding them with a diverse range of crops that we grow in our own fields.
+We’d much rather be back on our ferme, producing the food that Germans need.
+Pour nous, that means milking nearly 1,000 dairy cows and feeding them with a diverse range of crops that we grow in our own fields.

 This is our vocation—not the politics of protest.